Table of Content

 Loan principal repaymentsNoUsually financing activity

 The Australian Governmentโ€™s cash flow statement guide explains that cash-flow statements help identify payment cycles, seasonal trends, shortages and surpluses.
-Operating cash flow is the section that usually exposes those daily trading patterns first.
+Operating cash flow is the section that usually exposes day-to-day trading pressure first.

 Simple Example

-A design studio reviews its cash movements for April:
+A design studio reviews its April cash movements:

 Operating Cash MovementCash Effect